 We recommend getting local expertise for your export clearance, no matter which country you are exporting from.
 Customs Support has offices throughout Europe, providing you with commodity and location-specific advice, wherever you need us.

-- We offer fast, accurate and compliants end-to-end customs services in multiple countries: Fast, Accurate and Compliant;
+- We offer fast, accurate and compliant end-to-end customs services in multiple countries

-- while our EU-wide coverage allows to address country specific issues.
+- Our EU-wide coverage allows us to address country specific issues